Menu Close

 Long-Term vs. Short-Term Physical Therapy for Seniors

 Both long-term and short-term physical therapy can be helpful to seniors.
 Seniors who need help with a specific skill or who need to learn pain relief techniques may be able to stop sessions after a few months.
-Short-term physical therapy for seniors can have long-lasting positive effects.
+Short-term physical therapy for senior citizens can have long-lasting positive effects.

 On the other hand, some seniors may benefit from long-term therapy that involves regular sessions for years.
 Seniors should work with their doctor and their therapist to determine what form of therapy is right for them.
-Therapists may also need to experiment with various techniques until they find something effective.
+Therapists may also need to try various techniques until they find something effective.

 At Buckner Retirement Services, we know the struggles that seniors face when they experience health issues or a loss of mobility.
-We do everything we can to make residents feel at home, including facilitating physical therapy for seniors.
-Whether seniors prefer visits from a therapist on-site or they want to arrange transportation to a therapy facility, our staff is ready to help.
+We do everything we can to make residents feel at home, including offering physical therapy for seniors.
+Whether seniors prefer visits from an on-site therapist or they want to arrange transportation to a therapy center, our staff is ready to help.

 We offer a variety of programs and services that provide our residents the physical, emotional, and social support they need to age with grace.
 Our supportive structures encourage independence and give a sense of community.
-To learn more about Buckner Retirement Services, call us today at 214.227.7182.
+To get started with Buckner Retirement Services, call us today at 214.227.7182 or complete our online form.